 - Old copper pipe?
 Fine.
 Toss it in!

-- Old fittings with solder, that might contain lead, fine.
+- Old fittings with solder, that might contain lead?
+Go right ahead!

-- Old automotive radiator cores, that might contain lead, fine.
+- Old automotive radiator cores, that might contain lead?
+Looks good!

-Of course we’re not talking about our competition down the street.
-We’re talking about the products that are imported from other nations that might not be so concerned with the quality of products that they produce.
+Of course, it’s important to note that we’re not talking about our competition down the street.
+We’re talking about products that are imported from other nations, places that might not have the best track record for quality and safety.

-Ok, I know how it sounds, blame China and India.
-Think about this, most of our products handle water and over time those chemicals leach out into the water, maybe not on the first day, but it does happen, with a 100% guarantee.
-Both of those countries are considered some of the most polluted places on earth, where the air is so thick you can’t see the sun at noon.
+Okay, I know how it sounds, blame China and India.
+Now before you start rolling your eyes, give me a second here and just think about this: Most of the products we make handle water and over time those chemicals leach out into the water, maybe not on the first day, but it does eventually happen.
+Both China and India are considered some of the most polluted places on earth, where the air is so thick you can’t see the sun at noon.
 They don’t even bother discussing the water in their country.
-Do you think they care what happens to our water?
-Or what happens to your family when exposed to it long term?
+Do you think they care about what happens to our water?
+Or even what happens to your family when exposed to harmful chemicals?